-When you want to make any spin on a jump it is best to jump off an edge, for backside 180s the toe-edge is best.
+When you want to do any sort of spin on a jump, it is best to jump off an edge.
+For the Backside 180, the toe edge works best.

 The most important thing is the angle of the entry path.
 You can leave the jump on a toe-edge but not going in a straight direction off the lip of the jump.
 This will make your balance worse, and make the gap of the jump longer, meaning there is a higher likelihood that you will knuckle and crash.